 What Is the Role of an Executor in an Estate Plan?

-An executor of an estate must perform various tasks.
+An executor of an estate plan must perform various tasks.
 They handle a deceased person’s finances and carry out their final wishes.
 They’re also responsible for ensuring beneficiaries receive the assets left to them in the deceased’s will.

 Understanding the duties of an executor is crucial.
 They are someone a person trusts to manage all aspects of the estate upon death.
 They have the legal authority of the court to fulfill their responsibilities and administer the estate according to the deceased’s instructions.